codenco-dev/print-factory/Readme.md

 ## Requirements
 due to the headless chrome part that is required, we need to :
-- install dome packages.
+- install chrome packages.
 - install wkhtmltopdf

-wkhtmltopdf is rquiring those packages
+wkhtmltopdf is requiring those packages
 - gnupg
 - locales
 - wget